-The Artistic services branch of the Paramount Visual Arts Center includes:
+The Artistic services branch of the Paramount Center for the Arts includes:

-Studio C is a gallery and meeting space located in the Paramount Visual Arts Center.
+Studio C is a gallery and meeting space located in the Paramount Visual Art Studios.
 It is available for individual and group exhibitions.
 There is no fee for use of this space but does have some restrictions.

-The Paramount Visual Arts Center is excited to offer artists the opportunity to have their work professionally photographed at a very reasonable rate!
-For $25.00 you will have 30 minutes with local photographer Carol Weiler, who will take high quality images of your work, which can be used for cataloging, submission of grants, or for your personal use.
-You are welcome to bring several pieces (depending on the medium and your needs, Carol is typically able to photograph 2 or 3 pieces in one 30 minute session) and you will walk away with a disc of your images in both JPEG and RAW formats.
+The Paramount Visual Art Studios are excited to offer artists the opportunity to have their work professionally photographed at a very reasonable rate!
+For $50.00 you will have 30 minutes with local photographer Carol Weiler, who will take high-quality images of your work, which can be used for cataloging, submission of grants, or for your personal use.
+You are welcome to bring several pieces (depending on the medium and your needs, Carol is typically able to photograph 4 to 6 pieces in one 60 minute session) and you will walk away with a disc of your images in both JPEG and RAW formats.

 *This activity is made possible by the voters of Minnesota through a grant from the Central MN Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.

--The Paramount Visual Arts Center provides along history of professional development for artists including:
+-The Paramount Visual Art Studios provide a long history of professional development for artists including:

 -Workshops with Master Artists